 Take steps to reach and maintain healthy blood pressure numbers

 Left untreated, hypertension puts you at higher risk of heart disease, stroke and other serious conditions.
-The good news is that there are many ways to lower blood pressure, and it all starts with knowing your blood pressure numbers.
+The good news is that there are many natural ways to lower blood pressure, and it all starts with knowing your blood pressure numbers.

 Staying on top of your routine preventive care – specifically annual checkups with a primary care doctor – is one of the best ways to catch blood pressure issues and identify other risk factors or health conditions earlier, when they’re most treatable.